-Therefore, the identified population of focus for this grant will be (1) youth ages 9 to 20, in the Guam Department of Education (GDOE), (2) their families who are the natural supports and (3) school personnel who foster a safe learning environment and are key resources to effectively refer and link these individuals to appropriate services.
+The identified population of focus for the SPF-PFS 18-008 subgrant will be (1) youth ages 9 to 20, in the Guam Department of Education (GDOE), (2) their families who are the natural supports and (3) school personnel who foster a safe learning environment and are key resources to effectively refer and link these individuals to appropriate services.
+This Sub-grant opportunity will specifically target the population of focus in select GDOE Middle Schools.